 Why I weave

-My love of textiles began very early.
-Hardly surprising, coming from a family (on my mother’s side) of Lancashire mill managers, spinners and weavers in the 19th and early 20th centuries, pre-industrial Manchester silk weavers before that, and on back to Lancashire yeoman sheep farmers and weavers.
+My love of everything to do with textiles can be attributed to my mother’s side of our family.
+Here you will find Lancashire cotton mill managers, spinners, weavers, milliners and tailors during the 19th and early 20th centuries, silk weavers in pre-industrial Manchester, and yeoman sheep farmers and weavers before that.
 Read more…

 The Design And Weaving Process

-I design my textiles using specialist weaving software.
-By connecting my laptop to my loom, the electronic dobby mechanism on the loom reads my design and selects the right combination of shafts to lift each time I manually change the shed to weave.
+I weave my throws and cushions on a 32 shaft Louet Megado computer dobby loom and I design my textiles using specialist weaving software.
+In connecting computer to loom, the electronic dobby mechanism on the loom reads my design and selects the right combination of shafts to lift each time I manually change the shed to weave.

-To answer a question I am frequently asked, I still must use ALL the traditional knowledge and skills of the handweaver – and both my hands and both my feet are put to work.
+I still use all the traditional knowledge and skills of the handweaver – and both my hands and both my feet are put to work.
 My hands throw the shuttle, beat the cloth and wind on the warp whilst my feet press down the treadle to change the shed (lifting or lowering the threaded heddles on the shafts to create the pattern).

 About The Wool I Use